nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 We recommend installing Mindboggle and its dependencies as a cross-platform Docker container for greater convenience and reproducibility of results.
+All the examples below assume you are using this Docker container, with the path /home/jovyan/work/ pointing to your host machine.
 (Alternatively, Mindboggle can be installed from scratch on a Linux machine using an
 `installation script <https://raw.githubusercontent.com/nipy/mindboggle/master/install_mindboggle.sh>`_).